-Depend on your repayment capacity, your requirement, and the interest rate you need to find the best combination of interest rate, repayment period, and loan amount.
-You can perform a what-if analysis using the above function as demonstrated in the following image to find the best combination.
+Depending on your repayment capacity, your requirement, and the interest rate you need to find the best combination of interest rate, repayment period, and loan amount.
+You can perform what-if analysis using the above function as demonstrated in the following image to find the best combination.
 You can use the conditional formatting option to highlight values based on your limitations.

 Calculating the amount of principal and interest for each month